 Eliminating hunger and poverty is central to the United Nations Sustainable Development Goals, and the Philippines addresses this through both national policy and empirical monitoring.
-This paper presents key insights from the Social Weather Stations (SWS) survey series, which have tracked self-reported poverty and hunger in Filipino households since 1985.
-Using quarterly face-to-face interviews since 1992 (and since 1998 for hunger), the SWS provides a uniquely consistent and extensive dataset.
-The paper focuses on recent trends showing a disturbing rise in hunger, with the September 2024 survey reporting 22.9 percent of households experiencing involuntary hunger—the highest since the peak of the COVID-19 pandemic.
-Hunger is most prevalent in Mindanao and among self-identified poor and food-poor households.
-While hunger dropped after 2020, it resurged sharply beginning in late 2023.
-The study highlights how hunger fluctuates by region, socioeconomic class, and food quality assessments, and explores the link between hunger and self-rated poverty.
-These findings demonstrate the SWS surveys’ enduring value in monitoring well-being, informing public discourse, and guiding targeted policy responses.
+This paper presents findings from the Social Weather Stations (SWS) survey series, which have measured self-reported poverty since 1985 and hunger since 1998.
+Conducted quarterly through nationwide face-to-face interviews—except during the 2020 lockdowns when mobile phone surveys were used—the SWS provides a uniquely consistent and extensive dataset.
+The paper highlights recent trends showing a resurgence of hunger, with the September 2024 survey recording the highest level since the peak of the COVID-19 pandemic.
+Hunger is most prevalent in Mindanao and among self-rated poor and food-poor households, and it fluctuates across regions, socioeconomic classes, and food quality assessments.
+The study also examines the link between hunger and self-rated poverty, noting that they often move together but at times diverge.
+These insights contribute to understanding the persistence of hunger and poverty in the Philippines and their implications for policy.

 Asian Journal of Agriculture and Development (AJAD) | |